 Notification or reporting to the law enforcement agency having jurisdiction over the location where the crime or attempted crime occurred begins the criminal prosecution.
-If the crime occurs off campus the CRPD can facilitate contact for the sexual assault victim with the appropriate law enforcement agency and/or provide information as to how to contact them.
+If the crime occurs off-campus, the CRPS can facilitate contact for the sexual assault victim with the appropriate law enforcement agency and/or provide information on how to contact them.